yusufbata/experiments/train-problem/readme.md

 2: Navigate to unzipped directory -> train-problem/
 3: Run: mvn clean install

-## Using the application
+## Running the application
 1: Navigate to the target directory after building application -> train-problem/target/
 2: Run: java -jar train-problem-0.0.1-SNAPSHOT.jar classes/sample-tracks.txt classes/sample-routespecs.txt
 3: You will see the output of the application on the command-line.
 Note that the sample files used in the previous step have the problem input specified in the problem statement.
 3: (optional) Modify the sample input files and run again, or use your own input files (then remember to change the file paths above accordingly).

+## File input format
+ xxx

 # Application Structure
 The application has a modular structure following the ports-adapters architecture style:

 - adapters -> RouteInputFileAdapter: Used for providing input to the application via files.
 This is currently the only supported interaction with the application (other than unit tests).
 More adapters can however easily be added.
 - application-services -> RailroadApplicationService: Used for interacting with the application via adapters.
+Uses the input RouteSpec (route specification) to finds matching paths in the trackmap.
 - model -> TrackMaps (Entity) and Path (Value) domain components.
 Used by the application-services to compose application features.
 - infrastructure -> Implementation of application-service dependencies (like Repos).
 - runner -> App class used to launch the application via the command-line.